marcin888/marcin-architektur/_data/blog/2020-02-20-fillerama.md

 title: Grundschule Oranienburg
 thumbnail: /assets/grundschule-oranienburg.jpg
 ---
-# Don't call me the Rotmeister.
+# Don't call me the Rotmeister!

 I am the Doctor, and you are the Daleks!
 You hit me with a cricket bat.
 You know when grown-ups tell you 'everything's going to be fine' and you think they're probably lying to make you feel better?
 You hit me with a cricket bat.